 Element's key objective is providing two primary types of services to its client companies: (a) development services and (b) management services.
 Element is providing services to retirement communities owned by third parties.
 Element's strategy is to grow with fiscal prudence but seeks to minimize risk and investment in capital expenditures.
 To achieve this, Element's primary focus in the short term will be to offer its development and management expertise to third party owners and independent operators and to place asset ownership as a secondary priority.
-Element does not have an ownership interest in the three projects, OPAL by element, OASIS by element and Aquara by Element.
+Element does not have an ownership interest in the three projects, Opal Vancouver ("Opal") (formerly Opal by Element), Opal Victoria ("Aquara") (formerly Aquara by Element), and Opal Langley ("Oasis") (formerly Oasis by Element).